-Social insurance: Employed and self-employed persons, including farmers and fisherman.
-Voluntary coverage for employed and self-employed persons aged 60 to 64.
+Social insurance: Employed and self-employed persons, including farmers and fisherman, aged 18 to 59.
+(Employed and self-employed persons aged 60 to 64 may contribute voluntarily.)

 Special systems for civil servants, private-school employees, military personnel, and employees of the special post office.